Gotta Catch Em All – Pokhara!!!

 “He won’t buy me anything.
 Meanie!”

-That night we booked rafting and a 3 day trek for the next few days from one of the shops we canvassed earlier, RapidRunner.
+That night we booked white water rafting and a 3 day trek to Poon Hill.
+That would cover the next few days.
+We got them from one of the shops we canvassed earlier, RapidRunner.
 We had no idea how much exercise this would entail at the time.

 Rocky was the river we would raft.